Y Combinator runs two three-month funding cycles a year, one from January through March and one from June through

 Half of YC is events in which all the startups participate.
 The other half happens in individual conversations with us.

-There are 15 full time partners: Sam Altman, Paul Buchheit, Dalton Caldwell, Kevin Hale, Aaron Harris, Justin Kan, Carolynn Levy, Jon Levy, Jessica Livingston, Kat Mañalac, Kirsty Nathoo, Geoff Ralston, Michael Seibel, Garry Tan and Qasar Younis.
+There are 15 full-time partners: Sam Altman, Paul Buchheit, Dalton Caldwell, Jared Friedman, Kevin Hale, Aaron Harris, Justin Kan, Carolynn Levy, Jon Levy, Jessica Livingston, Kat Mañalac, Kirsty Nathoo, Geoff Ralston, Michael Seibel, and Qasar Younis.

-There are also 11 part-time partners: Adora Cheung, Patrick Collison, Elizabeth Iorns, Andrew Mason, Rick Morrison, Alexis Ohanian, Ali Rowghani, Yuri Sagalov, Emmett Shear, Ilya Sukhar and Peter Thiel.
+There are also 10 part-time partners: Joe Gebbia, Elizabeth Iorns, Andrew Mason, Rick Morrison, Yuri Sagalov, Emmett Shear, Ben Silbermann, Ilya Sukhar, Peter Thiel, and Anne Wojcicki.

 The individual conversations with the startups happen during office hours they book online.
 There's no limit to the number of office hours they can book; startups talk to us as often as they want, which in practice varies enormously depending on the startup and where we are in the cycle.
 The office hour software is designed not just to book slots, but to show us if startups are getting enough time with us.
 The office hour request queue shows us how many founders need to talk to us; when it gets long, we schedule more blocks of office hours.